jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**November 2, 2024**_
+Apple's iphone sales, which claimed to be equipped with the last AI technologies, failed to impress investors.

 _**October 30, 2024**_
 Meta and Microsoft earnings beat estimates.
 Both companies are either spending a lot on AI, or see AI growth continuing.